Summary

 SECONDARY OUTCOMES:

-1. To characterize the preliminary safety and tolerability of K-MaP in demoralized participants with pancreatic ductal adenocarcinoma.
+1. To characterize the preliminary safety and tolerability of K-MaP in demoralized participants with stage 3 or 4 gastrointestinal (GI) cancers.

 II.
 To assess the magnitude and durability of improvement from randomization in psychosocial distress.